-*Maxi Jet Power heads; I will have to agree the most with about.com on their assessment of these pumps.
+*Maxi Jet Power heads; I will have to agree the most with other commentaries as to this power-head pump.

 AAP/SunSun Water Pumps

-The SunSun line of aquarium products, in particular the pond, aquarium, and fountain water pumps are relatively new to the North American market, however with the demise of Via Aqua, they are producing many of the same niche of "good value" aquarium, pond, sump, & fountain pumps often based on the exact same designs.
+The SunSun line of aquarium products, in particular the pond, aquarium, and fountain water pumps are relatively new to the North American market, however with the demise of Via Aqua, they are producing many of the same niche of "good value" aquarium, pond, sump, & fountain pumps often based on the exact same designs (sometimes actually "borrowed").

-In fact SunSun now has a much larger line of versatile water circulation pumps from basic power heads and simple fountain pumps, to large amphibious and high efficiency pond pumps
+In fact SunSun now has a much larger line of versatile aquarium/pond water pumps from basic power heads and simple fountain pumps, to large amphibious and high efficiency pond pumps

 What has come to my attention more and more after about a year of use is the quality and especially the head pressure of these SunSun water pumps.

-In fact I found these pumps superior to the Via Aqua and many other pumps I was looking to replace.
+In fact I found these pumps superior in flow & head pressure to the Via Aqua and many other pumps I was looking to replace.

 AAP/SunSun also produces some excellent medium to heavy duty pumps that are excellent for aquarium system use or medium to large ponds.

-Two of note are the SunSun JAP-8500 Pump which is an excellent high head pressure pump that is amphibious, menaning it can be in or out of the water.
+Two of note is the super high output JAP-18000 Pump which is an excellent high head pressure pump that is amphibious, meaning it can be in or out of the water.

 The other is the SunSun JTP-12000 High Output & Efficiency Pump which uses only 100 watts to produce a flow rate of 3170 GPH.